-Ride the Fault — The inaugural 7-day bicycle tour loop visits areas of four states hit by the 1812 New Madrid earthquake.
-Starts in Sikeston near the “boot” of Missouri, followed by overnights in Malden, Mo., Paragould, Ark., Caruthersville, Mo., Reelfoot Lake State Park, Tenn., Hickman, Ky., and New Madrid, Mo.
-Flat route with options for cyclists seeking hills or more mileage.
-Dates: June 22-29 2013
+Ride the Fault — The 7-day bicycle tour loop visits areas of four states hit by the 1812 New Madrid earthquake.
+Starts and ends at the epicenter in New Madrid, Mo., with overnights in Kennett, Missouri; Paragould, Arkansas; Caruthersville, Missouri; Reelfoot Lake State Park, Tennessee; Hickman, Kentucky; and Sikeston, Missouri, Mostly flat route with occasional hills on a couple of days to provide scenic variety.
+Dates: June 14-20, 2015.

 The Katy Trail Ride (also known as “Catch the Katy”) is a 225-mile ride from Clinton to St. Charles on the nation’s longest rail-to-trail route.
 Mountain bicycles and hybrids are recommended as the surface is crushed limestone.
 The ride is limited to 300 cyclists.
-Dates: (Usually 3th week in June) Registration opens March 1, 2013.
+Dates: June 22-26, 2015.
+(Registration opens March 1, 2015.)

 Other Missouri bike rides:

 Park-2-Park Montana — This fully supported ride takes bicyclists on a route that covers 418 miles from the edge of Glacier National Park’s towering peaks to historic Yellowstone National Park.
 It’s a fund-raiser for programs of Court Appointed Special Advocates, who support neglected and abused children in Montana’s courts.
-Dates: Sept.
-9-13, 2013.
+Dates: September 2015 (no date set).

 Other Montana bike rides

 Tour of the Swan River Valley West (TOSRV-West) is a 2-day, 226-mile loop bike tour through western Montana.
 The ride starts in Missoula, overnights in Bigfork, then returns to Missoula.
+Presented by Missoulians on Bicycles.
 Patterned after the Tour of the Scioto River Valley (TOSRV) in Ohio.
-Dates: May 18-19, 2013
+Dates: May 30-31, 2015.

 West Yellowstone-Old Faithful Bicycle Tour is a fundraiser for several local charities in West Yellowstone, Montana.
 The National Park Service caps the ride at 350 participants for the 60-mile up and back ride to Old Faithful.
 The ride coincides National Public Lands Day, when no admission is required.
 Date: Sept.
 21, 2013.